manglaneso/manglaneso.github.io/_posts/2021-02-08-hide-messages-on-png-files.md

 The challenged consisted on some [steganography](https://en.wikipedia.org/wiki/Steganography) challenges in which I had to manage to get some information from an image file.

-In one of those challenges I had access some data hidden using a technique called LSB (Least Significant Bit) Based Steganography.
+In one of those challenges I had access some data hidden using a technique called **LSB (Least Significant Bit) Based Steganography**.
 This technique consists on modifying the least significant bit of every byte of every pixel on an image, which is the bit which adds the least information to the byte, and encode each bit of your message there.
 This way, the change on the image is imperceptible to the human eye, being the modified image almost completely equal to the original file.